2Anno·

 8. outlook

-In 2022, a price gain of 4.26 USD per share and a dividend payment of 0.72 USD per share could be achieved until today (03 August).
-This results in a return of +16.6% for 2022 year to date.
-For comparison, the S&P 500 is -14.71% year to date, the NASDAQ 100 is -21.82% and the DAX is -15.9%.
-Since going public in 2017, VICI has outperformed both the S&P 500, NASDAQ 100 and DAX.
-While the DAX is up 9.68% during this period, the S&P 500 is up 65.18%.
-The NASDAQ 100 stands at +94.42% over the same period, while VICI put in a performance of 163.92% [15].
+In 2022 to date (August 3), a price gain of USD 4.26 per share and a dividend payment of USD 0.72 per share have been achieved.
+This results in a return of +16.6% for 2022 to date.
+For comparison: the S&P 500 is -14.71% to date, the NASDAQ 100 is -21.82% and the DAX is -15.9%.
+Since its IPO in 2017, VICI has outperformed the S&P 500, the NASDAQ 100 and the DAX.
+While the DAX has risen by 9.68% in this period, the S&P 500 has gained 65.18%.
+The NASDAQ 100 is up 94.42% over the same period, while VICI has performed 163.92% [15].

-The dividend forecast for 2023 is $1.56 per share, and that's on FFO of $2.15 per share.
-This would result in dividend growth of 8.3%, FFO growth of 22.2%, and an FFO payout ratio of 72.6%.
+The dividend forecast for 2023 is USD 1.56 per share with FFO of USD 2.15 per share.
+This would mean dividend growth of 8.3%, FFO growth of 22.2% and an FFO payout ratio of 72.6%.

 #reit